Everyone in the industry knows that job site safety is an important issue, and keeping workers safe is a concern of every good employer.

 - Lost productivity related to work rescheduling, learning curves

 - Costs associated with cleaning up, repair / replacement of damaged equipment or product

 In addition, in some cases there are even more indirect costs associated with an injury including OSHA fines, third party liability, legal fees, etc., not to mention the impact that a claim will have on your experience modification and insurance costs.

 When you factor in all of this, the example injury (fracture) above could total over $120,000!
 If your company averages a 10% profit margin, you would need to generate an additional $1.2m just to cover the costs associated with this one incident.

 Obviously reducing the risk of injury is something that every company needs to take very seriously.
 Fortunately, increasing safety does not always mean reducing productivity.

 If you can improve safety without negatively affecting productivity it is a no-brainer, right?
 If you can actually increase safety AND productivity at the same time it’s a home run.

 One simple, cost effective way to do this is to improve how your workers are moving materials up and down on multi-story job sites.

-If you look at any study that examines the most frequent injuries on construction sites, the following types of injury consistently rank in the top ten:
+Studies that examine the most frequent injuries on construction sites show that the following types of injury consistently rank in the top ten:

 - Stress injuries – Construction requires a lot of repetitive movement.
 Constant lifting, bending, or moving in a certain way can cause stress injuries over time.
 These often occur in the back and can have life-changing effects for the worker.